 Currently, I work as the Assistant Editor for TED Ideas, and also in science communication at the University of British Columbia.

 My writing has featured in New Scientist, Gizmodo, Broadly, the Huffington Post blog and more.
-In 2018 I received the BBC’s Ivan Noble Fellowship, and worked for 6 months reporting on breaking science and environment stories for the BBC News website, World Service Radio and on World News TV.
+In 2018 I received the BBC’s Ivan Noble Bursary, and worked for 6 months reporting on breaking science and environment stories for the BBC News website, World Service Radio and on World News TV.